 Get API credentials ready for use

-To ensure the message transmission security between your business and the ZOLOZ service, you need to ensure the API credentials are ready for message signing, signature validation, message encryption and decryption.
+To ensure secure message transmission between your business and ZOLOZ services, you need to obtain the appropriate API credentials before connecting to the ZOLOZ gateway.
+These credentials are used for signing, verifying, encrypting, and decrypting messages.

 Before you begin